vicboma1/loaderDumpsArcade/README.md

-# Loader Dumps Arcade - Homebrew (reverse engineering w/board & experiments)
+# Loader Dumps Arcade

+#### All this is a homebrew development with reverse engineering, without documentation and a lot of personal time.

 ## Systems